 Industry and Arts projects

-Art and Industrial Heritage connect in fine Lock Fest posters
+Fine Art and Industrial Heritage connect in our Lock Fest poster collection

-The 2006 festival was the first to feature an image by nationally-recognized Oregon artist Daniel Robinson, whose work has been showcased on OPB's Oregon Art Beat.
+Lock Fest 2006 was the first to feature an image by nationally-recognized Oregon artist Daniel Robinson, whose work has been showcased on OPB's Oregon Art Beat.
 Mr. Robinson sells his original oils through the Mercury Gallery in Boston and Charles Hartmann Fine Art in Portland, Oregon.

-This striking poster project came together thanks to the energy, generosity and creativity of many partners, including, first, Robinson, who loaned us a transparency of the image; Lisa Wilcox, an Oregon City graphic artist and project manager, who contributed the design work on the poster; JDA Creative Color, of Portland, which faithfully digitized the image, at a discount; West Linn Paper Company, which contributed high-quality, coated sheet paper; and Bridgetown Printing, in Portland, which agreed to print the poster on the donated paper at a deep discount for our small non-profit.
+This striking poster project came together thanks to the energy, generosity and creativity of many partners, including, first, Robinson, who loans us transparencies of the images; Lisa Wilcox, an Oregon City graphic artist and project manager, who contributed the design work on the poster; JDA Creative Color, of Portland, which faithfully digitized the image, at a discount; West Linn Paper Company, which contributed high-quality, acid-free coated sheet paper; and Bridgetown Printing, in Portland, which agreed to print the poster on the donated paper at a deep discount for our small non-profit.
 The final stroke of generosity that made the poster possible was a donation from Gramor Development that covered most of the costs of poster production for the first three years.
-There will not be a 2009 poster because Lock Fest 2009 was postponed until the reopening of the Locks in 2010.
+There was no 2009 poster because Lock Fest 2009 was postponed until the reopening of the Locks in 2010.

-Look for a new 2010 poster at the May 15th Lock Fest, where we celebrate the reopening of the canal and locks on Armed Services Day and thank the Corps of Engineers for 95 years of stewardship of the canal.
+A new 2010 poster was introduced at the May 15th Lock Fest, where we celebrated the reopening of the canal and locks on Armed Services Day and thanked the Corps of Engineers for 95 years of stewardship of the canal.

-All three posters were instant hits and professionally framed 18 x 24-inch posters were given away as doorprizes at Lock Fest.
+Limited-edition posters for 2006, 2007, 2008 and 2010 are still available, but supply is running low on 2006.
+All three posters were instant hits and professionally framed 18 x 24-inch posters have been given away as doorprizes at Lock Fest.